-We regularly visit coffee farmers, millers and exporters in Central and South America, Africa, Asia and the Pacific to secure the continual quality and supply we require and see how excellent coffee is brought to market.
-There is always something to learn about the different farming methods, customs and conditons around the production and sale of coffee.
+To secure the continual quality and quantity we require and see how excellent coffee is brought to market we visit farmers, millers and exporters in the various coffee growing regions.
+At origin, there is always something new to learn about different farming methods, customs and the conditions influencing the production and sale of coffee.